Who is a missing person?

 While NSW Police hold the investigation of all UBHR case, NSW Health and Forensic Medicine also assist by providing the latest DNA technology and expert reports.

-• Do not touch the remains
+- Do not touch the remains.

-• Note the location, landmarks and if possible, the GPS coordinates.
+- Note the location, landmarks and if possible, the GPS coordinates.

 Missing Persons Registry

-The NSW Police Missing Persons Registry (MPR) was established in July 2019 as an oversighting unit for all NSW Missing Persons and Unidentified Bodies and Human Remains (UBHR) reports.
-The MPR consists of a team of experience detectives and analysts that review both daily reports and historical matters.
+The NSW Police Missing Persons Registry (MPR) was established in July 2019 as an overseeing unit for all NSW Missing Persons and Unidentified Bodies and Human Remains (UBHR) reports.
+The MPR consists of a team of experienced detectives and analysts that review both daily reports and historical matters.
 The main purpose of the MPR is to provide support and advice to police working out in the community.

 Missing Persons in NSW